Mcflurry-13/github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello 👋!
-My name is **Xiaofan Ma (马霄凡)**, and I am a Master's student in **Interaction Design** at  <a href="https://www.sysu.edu.cn/sysuen/" style="color:#005826; font-weight:bold;">Sun Yat-sen University</a>, based in the **School of Journalism and Communication**.
+My name is **Xiaofan Ma (马霄凡)**.
+I am a Master's student in **Interaction Design** at <a href="https://www.sysu.edu.cn/sysuen/" style="color:#005826; font-weight:bold;">Sun Yat-sen University</a>, and I will be joining the <a href="https://www.bcnm.berkeley.edu/mdes" style="color:#003262; font-weight:bold;">Master of Design (MDes)</a> program at **UC Berkeley** in Fall 2026.

-My academic journey bridges **Human-Computer Interaction (HCI)** and **Communication Studies**, enabling me to investigate how AI technologies can empower human understanding, expression, and collaboration in complex real-world settings.
+My academic journey bridges **Human-Computer Interaction (HCI)** and **Communication Studies**.
+I am broadly interested in how AI technologies can reshape the way people communicate, collaborate, and create together.

-My current research focuses on **AI-mediated communication in interdisciplinary teams**, where I explore how **AI Agent** can reduce cognitive barriers, enhance mutual understanding, and foster alignment through **persuasive strategies** and **knowledge boundary negotiation**.
-I draw from theories in **HCI, communication, and social cognition** to design systems that amplify human capabilities and support smoother collaboration across disciplines.
+My current research explores **AI-mediated communication and collaboration**, investigating how intelligent systems can support mutual understanding and knowledge sharing across disciplinary boundaries.
+I draw on theories from **HCI, communication, and social cognition** to design interactive systems that augment human capabilities in complex collaborative settings.

-Beyond collaborative AI, I am broadly interested in **designing human-centered AI systems** that support:
+I am also excited about:

+- 🤖 human-AI interaction and collaborative intelligence
-- 🎨 cultural exploration and creative expression
+- 🎨 design tools for creative expression and cultural exploration
 - 📊 multimodal storytelling and data visualization
-- 👵 inclusive interaction for older adults
+- 👵 inclusive technology design for older adults
-- ❤️ AI-driven narrative games for self-reflection and future thinking

 Through my work, I strive to build **empathetic, adaptive, and empowering AI systems**—technologies that help people understand the world, collaborate meaningfully, and reflect more deeply on themselves 🌏.